Higher Gauge Theory: Kinematics: higher principal bundles with connections

 \subsection{Locally and infinitesimally: the Becchi--Rouet--Stora--Tyutin complex}

-Much of the physics literature works with $\IR^{p,q}$ as a base space (often called space-time) with connections given by differential forms on $\IR^{p,q}$ and gauge transformations discussed infinitesimally.
-This gives rise to the \uline{Becchi--Rouet--Stora--Tyutin (BRST) complex}, the Chevalley--Eilenberg resolution of the quotient of gauge fields by gauge transformations, cf.~e.g.~\cite{Henneaux:1992,Mnev:2017oko,Jurco:2018sby} for reviews.
+Much of the physics literature works with $\IR^{p,q}$ as a base space (often called spacetime) with connections given by differential forms on $\IR^{p,q}$ and gauge transformations discussed infinitesimally.
+This gives rise to the \uline{Becchi--Rouet--Stora--Tyutin (BRST) complex}, the Chevalley--Eilenberg resolution of the quotient of gauge potentials by gauge transformations, cf.~e.g.~\cite{Henneaux:1992,Mnev:2017oko,Jurco:2018sby} for reviews.

 Generally, one considers an action of a higher Lie algebra on a graded vector space of fields, and the BRST complex is the Chevalley--Eilenberg algebra of the corresponding action Lie algebroid.
 Concretely, consider a higher Lie algebra in the form of an $L_\infty$-algebra $\frL$ concentrated in non-positive degrees and a smooth manifold $M$.
 Let $U\subseteq M$ be open.
 A \uline{(local) $\frL$-valued connection} is a degree~$0$ morphism of graded commutative algebras